DominicLaimx/SC1015_A135_Team8/README.md

 Which transformation is best for skewed data?

 ## Conclusion
+City was the most important variable in predicting AirBnB prices

+Several variables did not help much in predicting AirBnB prices

+Boxcox, log and square root transformation all improved our linear regression model

+Boxcox and log transformation improved our linear regression model the most

 ## What did we learn from this project?
 Handling imbalanced highly skewed data set